-- The average national personnel standard for police staff (officers and civilians) is about 2.0 staff members per 1,000 residents.
-Applying this standard to the 2000 population (36,318), Yorktown would currently be expected to need about 73 staff persons.
-The Town currently has Police staff of 64, composed of 54 officers and 10 civilian staff. - Following the 1996 Town-commissioned report on police administration, the Police Department implemented a series of staffing changes.
-In light of changing enforcement issues, the Town should continue to regularly evaluate staffing to ensure that sufficient police services are provided. - Explore the need for adding an additional patrol car to southern Yorktown, in order to provide additional support for that large area. - Take into consideration the cost impacts of personnel expansion to Town taxpayers. - Explore the possibility of expanding the police station.
+- The average national personnel standard for police staff (officers and civilians) is about 2.0 staff members per 1,000 residents.2 Applying this standard to the 2000 population (36,318), Yorktown would currently be expected to need about 73 staff persons.
+The Town currently has Police staff of 61, composed of 51 officers and 10 civilian staff. - Following the 1996 Town-commissioned report on police administration3, the Police Department implemented a series of staffing changes.
+In light of changing enforcement issues, the Town should continue to regularly evaluate staffing to ensure that sufficient police services are provided. - Explore the need for adding an additional patrol car to southern Yorktown, in order to provide additional support for that large area. - Take into consideration the cost impacts of personnel expansion to Town taxpayers.